 Marathon sessions may feel like a productive experience, but they’re anything but – you’ll earn breaks, and your time can be better spent resting and recharging.
 If taking breaks is tough for you, try looking at it with a growth mindset.
 You’re planning to be successful over the long-term, so you want to work sustainably.

 To help you get into the habit, set an alarm clock to go off every two hours in the room farthest from your desk.
-When that bell rings, get up, switch off the alarm and take a break.
+Use these alarms as opportunities to get up and take a break.

 Yahoo’s Marissa Meyer famously claimed that being present in the same place as your co-workers is critical to collaboration, and it is indeed easy to become less collaborative when homeworking.

 One solution is to embrace online collaboration tools like GitHub, Slack and Trello, to share your ideas and work with colleagues and customers.

 These tools are multi-faceted, with some platforms including voice call, video call and screen-sharing options to help you collaborate while working from home.
 They’re popular across many different businesses and sectors and have their own communities, allowing you to build your network and connect with new people.

-Sometimes though, there’s just no substitute for a face-to-face meeting.
+Sometimes though, there’s just no substitute for the experience of meeting face-to-face.
 For example, if you’re meeting a potential new client or attending an annual review with your manager, being in the same room can really make a difference.
 In these situations, the kitchen table won’t cut it.
 Instead, you could try booking a meeting room at a coworking space.
-This is a great compromise that doesn’t carry the same overheads of renting your own office.
+This is a great compromise that means you won’t pay as much as you would for your own office.